top of page

-Buying and Investing in RAK Property
+Buying & Investing in Rak Property

 Yes, in designated freehold zones.
 This is outright ownership; not leasehold, not usufruct but with a title deed issued by the RAK Land Department.
 The major waterfront communities that attract international buyers (Al Marjan Island, Al Hamra Village, Mina Al Arab) are all within the freehold designation.
 There is no requirement to be a UAE resident to purchase.
 100% foreign ownership is permitted.